zackdotcomputer/suspension/README.md

 the hook was rejected, the hook will throw a `SuspensionResolutionFailedError`, which can be caught by an ErrorBoundary.
 This error will have the underlying failure as well as a `retryFunction` that can be used to retry the generator with the same args.

+### Caching

+When you call the `useSuspension` hook or the `useLazySuspension` trigger function the Rig will check if results are already cached.
+It will do this based on your supplied cache key and the args array you provide.
+If the args array is the same (by default determined by walking the args array with a `===` check) and the last Promise is loading or resolved, then it will not start a new call.
+If the last call was rejected or the args array appears to be new, then the previous results will be discarded and a new call started from your generator.

 ### Cache Keys